Go to main content Go to site map Go to contact Go to footer

 Along the way, they had to navigate racist boundaries that the sociologist, historian, and civil rights activist W.E.B.
 Du Bois termed "global color lines."
 For instance, the Imperial Russian government perceived German speakers as a geostrategic threat in the western part of the Empire, while in Siberia and the Far East, valuing them as a civilizing force vis-à-vis the Indigenous population and immigrants from the Chinese Empire.
 The German Reich tried to utilize them as tools of its Germanization policy in Poznań province – with doubtful success.
 "Volhynian Germans" were not guided by ethnonational considerations and preferred, for example, Canada and Brazil, where they were welcomed with open arms as "white" farmers, unlike African, Asian, and Indigenous populations.

 A comparative study of the Polish and Irish independence movements of the late 19th and early 20th centuries off the beaten track is the focus of this research project.
-The main focus is on structures and personal networks as well as on the resources of time and money.
-On the one hand, the project aims to reconstruct interpersonal relationships using the method of historical network analysis in order to identify sub-networks of “backbenchers”, i.e. second-tier actors, and to examine their influence on the protagonists of the independence movements.
-The focus will be on the options for action and agency of these second-tier actors, as the protagonists were unable to pursue their goals without the support of the “backbenchers” referred to here.
-In this way, attention is drawn to previously neglected aspects beyond the “big names” in the history of politics and ideas.
-The reconstruction of the networks also serves to examine two resources that were important for the independence movements: time and money.
+The focus is on structures and personal networks as well as on the resources of time and money.
+On the one hand, the project aims to reconstruct interpersonal relationships using the method of historical network analysis in order to identify sub-networks of second-tier actors and to examine their influence on the protagonists of the independence movements.
+The focus will be on the options for action and agency of these second-tier actors, as the protagonists were unable to pursue their goals without the support of these friends, allies and followers (but maybe also because of their rivals).
+In this project, the latter are therefore called the “backbone” of heroes.

+The reconstruction of the networkks also serves to examine two resources that were important for the independence movements: time and money.
 The latter has already been investigated for the Irish case, but an investigation of the actors’ perception of time is still pending in both cases.

-Linking the network analysis with the question of the (non-)availability of time and financial resources leads to the working hypothesis that different “Erwartungsräume” and “Erfahrungshorizonte” (spaces of expectation and horizons of expectation) (Koselleck) emerged in differently structured sub-networks (depending on the age of the members, their financial resources, etc.).
-According to the hypothesis, the lack of time and money that the actors sometimes felt could lead to radicalization and a turn to violence as a means of achieving national independence.
+Linking network analysis with the question of the (non-)availability of time and financial resources leads to the working hypothesis that different “Erwartungsräume” and “Erfahrungshorizonte” (spaces of expectation and horizons of expectation) (Koselleck) emerged in differently structured sub-networks (depending on the age of the members, their financial resources, etc.).
+According to the hypothesis, the lack of time and money but also the perception of urgency because of the fear of cultural assimilation could lead to radicalization in specific groups of the movements.
+From here derives the question whether the networks of second-tier actors could eventually influence the ‘heroes’ convincing them to turn to violence as a means of achieving national independence and vice versa.
 This raises the question of whether these decisions for or against violence led to disconnectivity in the networks.
 A striking example of this dissolution of personal networks is the attitude of the leaders of the Irish independence movement to the Anglo-Irish Treaty of 1921, which led to the Irish Civil War and the resulting rift between the former companions Michael Collins and Eamon de Valera.